everte/couch-pitato/README.md

 ## done
+- Split configuration files for 'prod' and 'dev'
 - on/off in ui.ex make sure to handle RGB properly.
 Completely turn all channels on/off
 - Create database table for lights and query this for data when needed.
 Then we can reduce the 'state' to only contain a struct with just RGBW for each channel.
 - Seperate lights with only W and RGB.
 Makes no sense to have RGBW 'lights'.
 With buttons we can cycle them together (if necesarry).